• 7 min read

 Transparency is key when travelling somewhere new.

-For bookings made before 1 January 2026, the kilometer road tax will be settled at pick-up.
+For bookings made in 2025 and travelling in 2026, the kilometre road tax is settled during the online check-in accessible a few days before arrival or at pick-up.
 The amount is clearly explained on arrival, with no hidden charges.

-For bookings made on or after 1 January 2026, the kilometer road tax is included directly in the booking funnel.
+For bookings made from 1 January 2026, the kilometre road tax is included directly in the booking.
 This means the full cost is visible upfront when you book your rental car.

 In all cases: